 Major opportunity: Increase in ZEH/ZEB orders The Japanese government has set goals that include reducing greenhouse gas Financial impact Assumed time Impact emissions in the residential sector by 66% compared with the FY2013 baseline by 2030, positioning ZEH and ZEB as key measures.
 In addition, demand for ZEH and ZEB is expected to increase in the future, as consumers become more ethically conscious and businesses further decarbonize.
-High Medium-term Response Response The ratio of our detached house ZEH exceeds 90%, and ZEH is already a standard specification.
-Currently, we are also beginning to actively promote ZEH in rental housing and condominiums.
-We will expand ZEH and ZEB orders for the entire Group by leveraging our track record of receiving the largest number of ZEH orders in Japan.
+High Medium-term Response The ratio of our detached house ZEH exceeds 90%, and ZEH is already a standard specification.
+Currently, we are als beginning to actively promote ZEH in rental housing and condominiums.
+We will expand ZEH and ZEB orders for the entir Group by leveraging our track record of receiving the largest number of ZEH orders in Japan.
 Major opportunity: Increase in rental business revenues by converting managed rental properties to ZEH The Japanese government intends to require ZEH-level energy efficiency in all new Financial impact Assumed time Impact buildings constructed in and after 2030.
 In addition, ZEH conversion of rental hous- ing will eventually become more common, so the need for ZEH rental housing could increase dramatically as consumers become more ethically conscious.
 High Medium-term Response Since completing Japan's first rental housing that meets the ZEH standard for all un promote ZEH units that can appeal to residents.
 The Company has already received is preparing for a future expansion of demand for rental ZEH units, especially among e orders for more than n 27,000 units and Major opportunity: Increase in orders for decarbonization remo deling The government's goal of reducing greenhouse gas emissions in the residential sec- Financial impact Assumed time Impact tor by 66% compared with 2013 by 2030 requires energy-saving renovations to housing stock, suggesting a range of policy support measures to come.
 For this reason, orders for decarbonization remodeling are expected to increase.
 High Medium-term Response Orders for insulation retrofitting, power generation and storage cells are on the rise remodeling proposals.
 In particular, Idocoro Dan-netsu , a partial insulation improvem residents spend the most time, has been well received because of the small burden or the customer.
 These remodeling proposals also highlight enhancing disaster resilience ing proposals that are realistically feasible for widespread use. ent concept centere of the cost and cons ed on areas where struction period fo

-Major opportunity: Reduction of RE100 promotion costs Impost Achievement of RE100 is essential to the realization of a decarbonized society.
-Financial impact Assumed time Impact However, procuring renewable energy usually entails significant costs.
-Low Medium-term Response Through the Sekisui House Owner Denki initiative, renewable energy power is procured at almost no cost.
-Considering the possibility of the electrification of energy used in business in the future, such as a shift to EVs for Company vehicles, the cost of electricity may increase with conventional procurement methods.
-The cost reductions achieved through the Sekisui House Owner Denki initiative can be utilized to secure funding for other purposes, and can therefore be regarded as an opportunity.
+Major opportunity: Reduction of RE100 promotion costs Impact Achievement of RE100 is essential to the realization of a decarbonized society.
+Financial impact Assumed time impact However, procuring renewable energy usually entails significant costs.
+Low Medium-term Response Through the Sekisui House Owner Denki initiative, renewable energy power is procur possibility of the electrification of energy used in business in the future, such as a shift of electricity may increase with conventional procurement methods.
+The cost reduction Owner Denki initiative can be utilized to secure funding for other purposes, and can the to EVs for Company ns achieved through vehicles, the cost the Sekisui House